React Native

 📘

-Messages & OAuth Login URLs
+Messages and OAuth Login URLs

 Sandbox